RHESGroup/tutorials_cw-cyberchallenge/README.md

 ## ⚠️ NOTE TO FUTURE MAINTAINERS ⚠️
 This repo has been intentionally published with a stripped-down history to avoid leakage of confidential information.

-PLEASE, check your commits twice before pushing them: once published that's it, game over.
+* PLEASE, check your commits twice before pushing them: once published that's it, game over.
+* PLEASE, do not infringe open source licenses